Achayans Movie Review

 The story of Achayans revolves around the 'Thottathil'

 family.
-Roy Thottathil (Jayaram) is one of the senior most members
+Roy thottathil (Jayaram) is one of the senior most members

 of the family.
 Roy & his brothers decide to go for a trip.
 The

-story takes a turn when they reach a resort, where they meet two
+story takes a turn when they reach aresort, where they meet two

-girls, Reetha (Amala Paul) & Prayaga (Anu Sithara).
+girls, Reetha (Amala Paul) & Prayaga (anu Sithara).
 What

 happens rest has been narrated with some thrilling moments in